csim063/biosampleR/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Added references to literature which informed the design of my biodiversity functions, in the DESCRIPTION file.

+## Resubmission v1.0.4
+This is a resubmission.
+In this version I have:

+* Corrected DOI formatting in the DESCRIPTION file.